fkxdr/fkmde/README.md

 ## Features
 - **Defender Full Audit**: Quickly assesses the status of real-time protection, tamper protection, and exclusion settings to detect overly permissive rules that might allow malware to bypass scanning.
-- **Bypass Privilege for Exclusions and ASR Rules**: Utilizes Event 1121 and 5007 to bypass the protected exclusions list in MDE.
+- **Bypass Exclusions and ASR Rules**: Utilizes Event 1121 and 5007 to bypass the protected exclusions list in MDE.
-- **Low-Privileged Exclusion Enumeration**: Allows for low privilege exclusion enumeration, without relying on event log bypass.
+- **Exclusion Enumeration**: Allows for low privilege exclusion enumeration, without relying on event log bypass.
-- **Clop Ransomware Technique Bypass**: The script uses techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.
+- **Clop Ransomware Bypass**: The script uses techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.

 ![image](https://github.com/user-attachments/assets/4e13d1b7-ad7f-44aa-9f88-8d5961eefba5)